Southern (Greater Thameslink Railway): Uckfield–Lewes line

 The franchise consultation paper released at the beginning of the 2009 franchising process stated that the ultimate franchise agreement would include a change mechanism to enable the DfT to incorporate additional routes into the South Central franchise, and it invited bidders to submit priced options for schemes put forward by stakeholders.
 One such scheme could, as indicated in the South Central Franchise Consultation Paper, be the reopening of the Uckfield – Lewes line, closed in 1969.
 During the 2010s, several interested parties have been examining the possibility of reopening the line.

 Future of the franchise

-In January 2016, Transport for London announced a proposal to take over the London suburban parts of the franchise in 2021 through a partnership with the Department for Transport to form a new suburban metro service.
-However, the plan was rejected by Transport Secretary Chris Grayling in December 2016.
+In January 2016, Transport for London announced a proposal to take over the London suburban parts of the franchise in 2021, through a partnership with the Department for Transport to form a new suburban metro service.
+However, the plan was rejected by the then Transport Secretary Chris Grayling in December 2016.

-In January 2017, it was reported that the Department for Transport was considering temporarily renationalising the franchise if the service did not improve.
+In January 2017, it was reported that the Department for Transport was considering suspending the franchise if the service did not improve.

-On 17 June 2021, the DfT extended the current contract from 19 September 2021 to 31 March 2022.
+On 17 June 2021, the DfT extended the contract from 19 September 2021 to 31 March 2022.

 The contract for the delivery of Thameslink, Southern and Great Northern services was extended by the DfT on 25 March 2022.
-The current contract will now expire on 1 April 2028.
+The contract was then due to expire on 1 April 2028.
+However, due to the Government's decision to establish Great British Railways and thus end the franchising policy of previous Conservative Party administrations, the contract was terminated on 31 May 2026 and succeeded by Greater Thameslink Railway.